banding/Arduino-Repeater-Controller-2/README.md

-# Repeater-Controller-2
+# Arduino Repeater-Controller-2
 Arduino Repeater Controller version 2

-A few basic functions for a Repeater Controller:
+A few basic functions for a Ham Repeater Controller:

     1. Needs to monitor the receiver for a carrier.
 If a carrier is detected open the squelch and connect the
     receiver’s audio to the transmitter’s input and lastly turn on the transmitter.